Technologicat/mcpyrate/quasiquotes.md

 #### In implementation

-We have closely followed the impressive, pioneering approach that originally appeared in `macropy`.
+We have closely followed the impressive, pioneering work that originally appeared in `macropy`.
 That source code, itself quite short, is full of creative ingenuity, although at places could be written more clearly, due to the first-generation nature of the system.

-Since `mcpyrate` is a third-generation macro expander (and second-generation in quasiquote support), we have actively attempted to make the best of lessons learned, to make the implementation as readable as reasonably possible.
+Since `mcpyrate` is a third-generation macro expander (and second-generation having quasiquote support), we have actively attempted to make the best of lessons learned, to make the implementation as readable as reasonably possible.
 We have liberally changed function and class names, and refactored things where this makes the code easier to understand.

 Our `h` operator is both simpler and more general than `macropy`'s `hq[]`.
 By using uuids in the lookup keys, we avoid the whole-file lexical scan.